canonical/real-time-ubuntu-docs/CONTRIBUTING.md

 make woke       # to check for non-inclusive language
 ```

+For more information about the inclusive language check, see [woke].

 ## Propose changes

 Submit your documentation changes via a pull request on GitHub.